Foods for Hair Growth: 11 Nutrient-Rich Options

 • 1 small carrot, grated or thinly sliced

-Mix all the ingredients in a blender and drink, at least once per day.
+Blend all the ingredients until smooth.
+Drink at least once a day.

 3. Strawberry smoothie with flaxseeds